shopwareLabs/psh/README.md

 ./psh build
 ```

 This will create a release phar in the `build/psh.phar` directory.
-Although the project itself requires PHP7 a PHP 5.6
+The project itself requires PHP7.2+.
-compatible version is currently created with it `build/psh56.phar`.

 Usage
 ------------